cdev-framework/cdev-website/content/docs/firstprinciples/projects.md

     "weight": "2"
 }

-Cdev provides abstractions to manage `resource graphs` as `projects`.

 {{<break 1>}}
 ## Projects
-A `project` is a representation that provides a more natural way of conceptualizing a `resource graph`.
-The `Cdev Sdk` provides a [singleton object](/docs/api/cdev/constructs/project.html) representing the information available for a `project` such as the settings, components, and resource output.
 You can create a new project using the `cdev init` command.

 {{<tool_tip key="tip" summary="Accessing the Project Object">}}
+The `Cdev Sdk` provides a singleton object representing the information available for a `project` such as the settings, components, and resource output.
 You can access the `Project` object using the singleton.
 ```python
 from cdev import Project as cdev_project